NiamhGillespie/Final-year-project/timelog.md

 ### 2 Oct 2023
 * *1 hours* More research to intigrate React with Django (initial research didn't work)
 * *1 hours* Added React to Django project
+* *1 hours* Created serializers from models with Djangos REST API framework